paulholden/moodle-local_cohortrole/README.md

 ## Installation

-Copy the cohortrole folder into your Moodle /local directory and visit your Admin Notification page to complete the installation.
+Copy the cohortrole folder into your Moodle /local directory and visit your admin notification page to complete the installation.

-Once installed, you should see a new option in the Administration Block:
+Once installed, you should see a new option in your site administration:

 > Users -> Accounts -> Cohort role synchronization